knative/docs/docs/eventing/getting-started.md

          -d '{"msg":"Goodbye Knative!"}'
        ```
        When the broker receives your event, `goodbye-display` will activate and
        send the event to the event consumer of the same name.
-       If the event has been received, you will receive a `202 Accepted` response
-       similar to the one below:
+If the event has been received, you will receive a `202 Accepted` response similar to the one below:

-       ```
+       ```shell
        < HTTP/1.1 202 Accepted
        < Content-Length: 0
        < Date: Mon, 12 Aug 2019 19:48:18 GMT
        ```

-    - To make the third request, which creates an event that has the `type`
-       `greeting` and the`source` `sendoff`, run the following in the SSH terminal:
+    - To make the third request, which creates an event that has the `type` `greeting` and the`source` `sendoff`, run the following in the SSH terminal:

-       ```
+       ```shell
        curl -v "http://broker-ingress.knative-eventing.svc.cluster.local/event-example/default" \
          -X POST \
          -H "Ce-Id: say-hello-goodbye" \